MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsComplianceRecordingPolicy.md

 ```

 ### -Description
-Enables administrators to provide explanatory text to accompany a Teams compliance recording policy.
+Enables administrators to provide explanatory text to accompany a Teams recording policy.
 For example, the Description might include information about the users the policy should be assigned to.

 ```yaml
 Type: String